Contact the International Orientation Team

 International Student Orientation

 We’re so excited you are planning to join us at Northern Arizona University!
 International student orientation is the first step on your NAU adventure.
-We will be offering different orientation support for international students depending on your situation.
+We will be offering orientation support for international students no matter your enrollment situation.

-- Students traveling to our Flagstaff Mountain Campus for in-person classes will participate in international student orientation August 10th-11th.
+- Students traveling to our Flagstaff Mountain Campus for in-person classes will participate in international student orientation January 5-8.

 Please make time to review our Frequently Asked Questions resource below for more helpful information.
 You can also reach out to us directly at firstname.lastname@example.org.
 We’re happy to help and looking forward to having you join the Lumberjack family!